Diagnostic Medical Sonography Program

 - Have a high school diploma from an accredited school, have earned a GED, or have an associate degree or higher from an accredited school.

-- A cumulative GPA of 2.00 or better on a 4.0 scale is preferred.
+- A cumulative GPA of 2.0 or higher on a 4.0 is required; a cumulative GPA of 2.5 or better is preferred.

 Individuals who have met all application requirements and permanently reside in the United States at the time of application, inclusive of DACA recipients, are permitted to apply and matriculate at Touro University California.
 Currently, TUC does not accept international students.